Skip to main content

 Lever Lateral Raise

-How to Perform - Lever Lateral Raise
+How to Perform the Lever Lateral Raise

 1. Stand upright holding a lever attachment with your arm fully extended at your side, palm facing inward toward your body.